| | |

 • Rinse all fruit with water and pat dry with a kitchen towel.

-• Slice the apple into small chunks (you can leave peel on or take it off).
+• Slice apple into small chunks (you can leave peel on or take it off).
+Add to a medium sized mixing bowl.

-• Slice the mango into small cubes (do this by cutting off the cheeks first then cutting those both into cubes out of the peel).
+• Slice mango into small cubes (do this by cutting off the cheeks, scoring each into chunks, then removing from peel).
+Add to mixing bowl.

-• Peel and slice the kiwi into small chunks or thin round slices.
+• Peel and slice kiwis into small chunks or thin round slices.
+Add to mixing bowl.

-• Squeeze lemon juice over the top (as much or little as desired, I do about 2 tsp) and stir to combine.
+• Squeeze lemon juice over the top (as much or little as desired, I do about 2 tsp) and stir to mix.
 Enjoy!

 Leave a Reply